Efstapap/3.3.-mongo-replicated/README.md

 # 3.3.-mongo-replicated

-# Virtual Laboratory
+# Virtual Laboratory README

-This repository contains the code and documentation for the virtual laboratory assignment.
+This repository contains the configuration and setup for a MongoDB replica set using Docker.

+## Overview

+This repository aims to demonstrate the setup of a basic MongoDB replica set with two nodes: a primary and a secondary node.
+This setup allows for high availability and fault tolerance by replicating data across multiple nodes.

 ## Services and Tools Used